grafana/authlib/READMEv2.md

 ### How it works

 1. **Component Identification:** Grafana, applications, and services identify themselves using JWT access tokens.
-2. **Authentication:** Upon receiving requests, services verify the authenticity of the access token and also checks if its own identifier (e.g., service name) is present in the token's audience list.
-This confirms the caller is authorized to interact with this specific service.
+2. **Authentication:** Upon receiving requests, services verify the authenticity of the access token and also check if their own identifier (e.g., service name) is present in the token's audience list.
+This confirms the caller is authorized to interact with these specific services.
 3. **Service Authorization:** Upon receiving requests, services verify the caller is allowed to access the requested resources namespace.
 Access tokens, contain a list of permitted actions (e.g., `datasources:write`, `folders:create`), that allow for finer-grained access control.
 4. **Service Delegation:** Services can perform actions on behalf of users with provided access and ID tokens.
 Upon receiving requests, services verify both tokens namespace match the requested resources namespace.
 Access tokens, contain a list of permitted delegated actions (e.g. `teams:read`), that allow for finer-grained access control.